maggiedriggs/maggiedriggs.github.io/_projects/EK210/index.md

 # Steps of Project

 ## Planning
-We first listed all of our objectives and constraints and made a project priority matrix.
+First, we listed all of our objectives and constraints and made a project priority matrix.
 From there, we decided "be safe, illuminate desk, accessible for gross motor functions, and caters to light sensitivity" we our four most important objectives.
 Then, we made a morph chart to gather ideas for the means to our objectives.
 The goal is to lay everything out on the table with no judgments.
 {% include image-gallery.html images="210Planningchart.png" height="400" %}
 ## Bill of Materials